ethyca/fides/docs/fides/docs/guides/policy_webhooks.md

 <<<<<<< HEAD:docs/fides/docs/guides/policy_webhooks.md
 These attributes were configured at the time of webhook creation.
 Known identities are also embedded in the request.

-For `two-way` webhooks, Fides includes specific headers to pause request execution while any additional processing takes place.
+For `two-way` webhooks, Fides includes specific headers to pause request execution while any additional processing takes place
 =======

 Most of these attributes were configured by you: the `direction`, the `callback_type` ("pre" for `PolicyPreWebhook`s that will run before PrivacyRequest execution or "post" for `PolicyPostWebhook`s that will run after PrivacyRequestExecution).
 Known identities are also embedded in the request.